allegro/php-protobuf/README.md

         php protoc-php.php foo.proto

+Specify *--use-namespaces* or *-n* option to generate classes using native PHP namespaces.

+        php protoc-php.php -n foo.proto

 ### Name conversion ###

 * underscore seperated message and enum names are converted to CamelCased
-* embedded message and enum names are composed of parent message names seperated by underscore
+* embedded message and enum names are composed of parent message names seperated by underscore or in parent message namespace when *--use-namespace* option is specified

 ### Message interface ###